diffkemp/diffkemp/README.md

 The [rhel-kernel-get.py](https://github.com/viktormalik/rhel-kernel-get) script can also be used to download and configure the aforementioned kernels.

+The result viewer contains unit tests and integration tests which can be run by:

+    cd view && npm test -- --watchAll

 ## Contributors

 The list of code and non-code contributors to this project, in pseudo-random